 The integration tower will have a distinctive piece of hardware.

-Mechazilla, name given by Elon Musk, must be 145 meters tall and should have the job of stacking the booster and Starship together with catching them when they come back for landings.
+Mechazilla, name given by Elon Musk, will be a 145-meter tall integration tower.
+It will stack the booster and Starship together and hold them during landings.
 Mechazilla wiill perform this with assistance of two arms which can lift and catch the booster from hardpoints which are between the grid fins.
-The Starship will be lifted and caught from hardpoints right on the forward flaps.
+The Starship will also be lifted and caught from hardpoints right on the forward flaps.

 June 22, 2020